Sector Operations provides a variety of payment-related services for health providers.

 What is practitioner registration and maintenance?

-Currently, the registration and maintenance functions are performed by Sector Services’s Agreement Administration team.
+Currently, the registration and maintenance functions are performed by Sector Operations’s Agreement Administration team.

 What is provider registration and maintenance?